link-u/avif-sample-images/README.md

 # AVIF Example files.

-AVIF example images, licensed under CC-BY-SA.
+- All files does not contain Exif metadata.
+- All files are tagged as MIAF compatible.
+- All files are tagged as compatible with the AVIF Baseline or Advanced Profile if possible.
+- All images have the "reduced_still_picture_header" and "still_picture" flags set to 1 in the AV1 Sequence Header.
+- All images are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 [Makefile](Makefile) describes how they were created.
+To generate files yourself, you have to install [cavif](https://github.com/link-u/cavif) and [davif](https://github.com/link-u/davif)

 All images are marked as "still-picture" and use reduced still picture header in OBU sequence header.